zachMahan64/bear16-os/README.md

 *^ here's what a draw looks like*
 ![tictactoe_victory.png](screenshots/tictactoe_victory.png)
 *^ here's what a win looks like.
 The reason it's just three O's in the image is because there's a fun victory animation that plays where the board goes blank and then each winning tile is replaced in order.
 It's cool; try playing it yourself.
 Btw, this was not easy to program.*
+### Gravity Simulator
+- Interactively simulates gravity on a 2d plane with a bouncing elastic ball.
+Uses the hardware fixed point instructions for calculations.
+Basis for future games that might need a gravity-based physics core.
 ## The Bear16 Utilities Library
 **The code is decently self-documenting due to its comment-full nature and verbose label and constant names**
 - Check it out [here](util/)